-Psoriatic arthritis (PsA) is a chronic inflammatory condition that can lead to swelling, stiffness, and pain in the joints.
-Most people with PsA also have psoriasis, which typically causes red and white scaly patches to appear on the skin and scalp.
+Psoriatic arthritis (PsA) is a chronic inflammatory condition that can lead to swelling, stiffness, and joint pain.
+Most people with PsA also have psoriasis, which typically causes red and white or dark and gray scaly patches to appear on the skin and scalp.

-Experts have linked psoriatic arthritis to other inflammatory conditions, such as inflammatory bowel disease (IBD).
+Experts have linked psoriatic arthritis to other inflammatory conditions, such as IBD.
 Keep reading to learn more about the link between psoriatic arthritis and digestive issues and how to treat both conditions.

 a woman holding her stomach because she has digestive issues caused by psoriatic arthritisShare on Pinterest